hubot-friends/hubot-ms-teams/README.md

 Click on the **Manage Password** link next to **Microsoft App ID**.

 Create a new Client Secret by clicking **New client secret**.
 Note that the secret will only be shown once.
 So copy it and paste it into your `.env` file if you have one.
 You will **not** be able to come back to this page to get it again.
 Make sure to copy the **Value** and not the Secret ID.

+### Add Application in MS Teams

+The final step is to add the app to MS Teams.
+This requires creating a `manifest.json` file and 2 icons for Teams to use for your new application/bot.
+Edit the `manifest.json` file in this repo, replace the place holders with your values and then create a zip file of the `manifest.json`, `icon-32.png` and `icon-192.png` files.
+Ues this zip file when importing the app in MS Teams Developer Portal.

+Go to MS Teams.
+Click on the elipses on the left hand side menu, towards the bottom.

+Search for **Developer Portal** and click on that.

+Click on the **Apps** tab in Developer Portal.
+Click **Import app**.

 ### Hubot Setup